eciggaar/botmaster-watsonconversation-fb-basic/README.md

   ![Get workspace ID](https://github.com/eciggaar/botmaster-watsonconversation-basic/blob/master/readmeimages/workspaceid.png?raw=true)

-5. Copy your workspace ID and make note (we will use this with service credentials to connect our Watson Conversation to Botmaster).
+5. Copy your workspace ID and make a note of this.
+We will use this with service credentials to connect our Watson Conversation to Botmaster.

 # Getting Started with Botmaster on Bluemix

-If you wish to simply deploy a Botmaster instance without having to edit any of the pre-existing code or when you do not wish to connect any additional API or additional functionality, use the steps below.
+If you wish to simply deploy a Botmaster instance without having to edit any of the pre-existing code, or when you do not wish to connect any additional API or additional functionality, use the steps below.

-1. In order to setup Botmaster and a webhook for messenger to link to your Watson conversation we first need to deploy a Bluemix application.
-So go ahead and hit the button.
+1. In order to setup Botmaster and a webhook for messenger to link to your Watson Conversation instance we first need to deploy a Bluemix application.
+For this, click the "Deploy to Bluemix" button below.
 <div align="center">
 <a href="https://bluemix.net/deploy?repository=https://github.com/eciggaar/botmaster-watsonconversation-basic.git" # [required]><img src="https://bluemix.net/deploy/button.png" alt="Deploy to Bluemix"></a></div>

 2. Log into Bluemix.
-3. Give you application a unique name.
+3. Give your application a unique name.
 This will be the URL for the base of your webhook.
 4. Select the region, organization and space to deploy to.

   ![Name your application](https://github.com/eciggaar/botmaster-watsonconversation-basic/blob/master/readmeimages/bluemixname.png?raw=true)

-5. Once complete you will be presented with this screen, now you can click "Edit Code" if you wish to add additional functionality.
+5. Once complete you will be presented with this screen.
+Now you can click "Edit Code" if you wish to add additional functionality.

   ![Success deployment](https://github.com/eciggaar/botmaster-watsonconversation-basic/blob/master/readmeimages/success.png?raw=true)